paf31/blog-source/posts/2012-02-12-Doubly-Recursive-Functions-Generically.markdown

 title: Doubly-Recursive Functions, Generically
 author: Phil Freeman
 date: 2012/02/12
+description: A generic formulation of 'doubly-recursive' functions in Haskell
+tags: Haskell, Recursion
 ---

 Consider the following recursive function definitions.
 What do they have in common?